The-Login/DNS-Reset-Checker/README.md

 4. Download the file ```data/dns_log.txt```
 5. Fire up the ```log_analyzer.html``` in a browser and select the ```dns_log.txt``` file to start analyzing.

-This process is summarized in the below image:
+This process is summarized in the image below:
 ![Blog Post (2)](https://user-images.githubusercontent.com/84237895/118402797-d074bf00-b66b-11eb-8d30-c39f43808e6c.png)

 ### What is actually happening?
 Why do I have to register?
 What's the server for?